Last updated:

 Daniel dropped eight months of rain on Libya’s northeast region.

 On Sept.
-11, two dams collapsed, sending 1 billion cubic feet (30 million cubic meters) of water into already inundated areas.
-The eastern city of Derna, home to less than 100,00 people, was hit worst, with 25% of the city disappearing, according to the Minister of Civil Aviation.
+11, 2023, two dams collapsed, sending 1 billion cubic feet (30 million cubic meters) of water into already inundated areas.
+The eastern city of Derna, home to around 100,000 people, was hit worst, with one-quarter of the city “gone,” according to one local official.
 Images on social media reveal the scale of destruction in the city.

 The disaster also has raised significant environmental concerns, with potential short and long-term impacts.

 Storm Daniel had devastating impacts across the Mediterranean the week of Sept.
-4, including deadly flooding in Greece, Turkey and Bulgaria, leading to 20 deaths.
-The storm is known as a “medicane”, which AccuWeather describes as a tropical stormlike cyclone that forms when a non-tropical storm feeds off the warm waters of the Mediterranean.
+4, 2023, including deadly flooding in Greece, Turkey and Bulgaria, leading to 20 deaths.
+The storm was a “medicane”, which AccuWeather describes as a tropical stormlike cyclone that forms when a non-tropical storm feeds off the warm waters of the Mediterranean.
 Medicane is a combination of the two words “Mediterranean” and “hurricane.”

 Latest Updates